-The domain geometry is a closed rectangular basin on the $\beta$ -plane centred at $\sim 30^{\circ}$ N and rotated by 45°, 3180 km long, 2120 km wide and 4 km deep (Fig. 14.1).
-The domain is bounded by vertical walls and by a $\beta$ at bottom.
+The domain geometry is a closed rectangular basin on the β -plane centred at $\sim 30^{\circ} N$ and rotated by 45°, 3180 km long, 2120 km wide and 4 km deep (Fig. ??).
+The domain is bounded by vertical walls and by a β at bottom.
 The configuration is meant to represent an idealized North Atlantic or North Pacific basin.
-The circulation is forced by analytical profiles of wind and buoyancy $\beta$ uxes.
+The circulation is forced by analytical profiles of wind and buoyancy β uxes.
 The applied forcings vary seasonally in a sinusoidal manner between winter and summer extrema [?].
 The wind stress is zonal and its curl changes sign at 22°N and 36°N. It forces a subpolar gyre in the north, a subtropical gyre in the wider part of the domain and a small recirculation gyre in the southern corner.
-The net heat $\beta$ ux takes the form of a restoring toward a zonal apparent air temperature profile.
+The net heat Bux takes the form of a restoring toward a zonal apparent air temperature profile.
+A portion of the net heat Bux which comes from the solar radiation is allowed to penetrate within the water column.
+The fresh water Bux is also prescribed and varies zonally.
+It is determined such as, at each time step, the basin-integrated Bux is zero.
+The basin is initialised at rest with vertical profiles of temperature and salinity uniformly applied to the whole domain.